msaintemarie/methods3_a2023/README.md

 ## R Markdown

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:
+This is the repository for the Methods3 course.
+Its content will be regularly updated to align with the course's progression